kyuing/OODP_CommercialTrading/README.md

 * Once a simulation begins:
   - Each company OBJ is created having a random number of native products generated at each depot.
-  - Each depot in a company then attempts to sell its native products to other companies
+  - Each depot in a company then simulates to sell its native products to other companies
-  - and to buy native products -which become external products-  from a depot of other companies picked in random.
+  - (In other words, each depot in companies each attempts to buy external products from a depot of other companies picked in random.)

 ## Else